RoomRenovation AIRoomRenovation.ai

 leaning so hard into one style that the room loses the things buyers liked about it (light, openness, easy proportions).

-For a full new build kitchen renovation in this style, expect roughly $25,000 – $75,000 depending on finish quality, regional labor rates, and how much of the existing shell you keep.
-AI renders cost a fraction of that — a single $2.99 render at mid-century modern pre-tested against your actual room often saves the cost of an entire change-order down the line.
+For a full new build kitchen renovation in this style, expect roughly $25,000$75,000 depending on finish quality, regional labor rates, and how much of the existing shell you keep.
+AI renders cost a fraction of that.
+Pre-testing mid-century modern against your actual room often saves the cost of an entire change-order down the line.

 Build sequence we would suggest

-- Render your room in Mid-Century Modern for $2.99 to confirm the palette holds in your light.
+1. Use a render in Mid-Century Modern to confirm the palette holds in your light.